marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 We can duplicate this problem by adding 500,000 rows to our source data.
 Open up 0070_500KRowsOfSourceData.sql and execute.
 This is going to take a while, especially on a Basic-tier database.
 Expect it to run for about 5 minutes.

 This is a good place to pitch the scalability, both up and down, of Azure SQL Database.
-If we were in the Standard or Premium tiers, we'd be able to scale up to a more performant (actually less restricted) option within the Service Tier, say from an S0 to an S12, while we're inputting all this data.
-When loading is complete, drop back down to an S0.
-An S0 costs $0.202 per hour, an S12 costs $6 per hour (https://azure.microsoft.com/en-us/pricing/details/sql-database/single/).
+We are able to scale up to a more performant (actually less restricted) option within the Service Tier, say from an S0 to an S12, while we're inputting all this data.
+When loading is complete, drop back down to an S0.  (https://azure.microsoft.com/en-us/pricing/details/sql-database/single/).
 This is an attractive option when hit with one-time events like large data loads.
 The cost for processing can be calculated... which managers love.
 "How much is this going to cost?" is no longer a question to be afraid of.
-In our case, our source and target databases will cost us $9 per month, if we leave them deployed for the month.
-That's less than one cent per hour.
+In our case, our source and target databases will cost us roughly $30 per month or $0.04 per hour.
+See https://docs.microsoft.com/en-us/azure/sql-database/sql-database-single-database-scale for database scaling.

+If we scale our databases to an S12, they will cost approximately $6 each.
+We can go from 10 DTU to 3000 DTU for about $12 per hour.

+0065_ScaleUpSourceAndTargetDatasbases.ps1

+Do we want to scale up our source and target databases or not?

+You have a choice to make.

+A choice based on your personal priorities.

+Or your management's priorities.

+Or your CEO's priorities.

+This is a simple choice:  do you value money over time or time over money?

+If you value money over time, do not run the script that will scale our databases from an S0 to an S12.
+You will spend less money but it will take more time.

+If you value time over money, run the script that will scale our databases from an S0 to an S12.
+You will spend less time, but spend more money.

+The choice is yours.

+If you are using a free Azure subscription or a subscription through your Visual Studio subscription, you can get your credit balance here: https://docs.microsoft.com/en-us/azure/billing/billing-mca-check-azure-credits-balance

 Another good thing to do is show you how to monitor the progress of the script.
 Go into the Azure Portal, negotiate to your resource group and click on SourceDatabase.
 Give it a few minutes and you'll see DTU utilization pinned at 100%.
 This is referred to as throttling, which is generally bad.
 I prefer to think of it as I'm using 100% of the capability that I'm paying for.
 This means there will be such a load on the SourceDatabase that it may not be responsive to other users of the database.
 Consider this when sizing or scaling your production databases.
 For the sake of a demo, we're ok.

 ![Monitor Source Database](./graphics/0150_MonitorSourceDatabase.png)

 In the Data Factory portal, execute the pipeline again.
 This will merge over the rows that were inserted into source.
-This will take about 3-4 minutes to sync the 500,000 rows of source data.

 When the sync is complete, go back to 0050_QueryTargetTable.sql.
 Connect to the target database and execute the script.

-<li>Confirm that dim.Employee returns 499999 rows.
+<li>Confirm that dim.Employee returns 500000 rows.
 <li>Confirm that dim.Employee_History returns 2 rows (no net-new rows)
 <li>Confirm that Audit.OperationsEventLog shows the successful running of the sync process

 Now let's see:
-20651 rows in dim.Employee - I expect to have 499998 rows
+20651 rows in dim.Employee - I expect to have 499999 rows
 479352 rows in dim.Employee_History - I expect to have 2 rows (no net-new rows) 20 rows in Audit.OperationsEventLog

+(these rowcounts will vary depending on the non-deterministic whims of the Azure gods.)

 Here's the key giveaway: Looking at the OpsSK's values (10, 12, 14) we can see that the stored procedure [dbo].[Load_Employees] was called multiple times, each time supplying approximately 100K rows of data at a time.